M64GitHub/TRILOGY-HP49/README.md

 ### The Rules
 Select any 3 same stones located in the shape of a **rectangular triangle** to make them disappear (like in the shape of the L within the logo you can see below).

-When all regular stones have disappeared, the level is solved.
+When all regular AND moving stones have disappeared, the level is solved.

+Only wall stones and rotation stones can be left.

 Start Screen with scroller